 Here, $d$ is local degrees of freedom; in the case of spin-half chains, $d=2$.

 The two cases we obtained analytically without bias, Eqs.~\eqref{eq:nfpf_formula1} and \eqref{eq:nfpf_classical}, have most parts of their forms in common.
-It is then natural to introduce a real parameter $\alpha$ to bride them as
+It is then natural to introduce a real parameter $\alpha$ to bridge them as

 We expect this form to be valid for other quantum many-body systems represented by TPQ-MPS.
-Indeed, this form is justified by the following numerical demonstrations where we treat $\alpha$ as a fitting parameter.
+Indeed, this form is justified by the following numerical demonstrations in which we treat $\alpha$ as a fitting parameter.